islamic-network/islamic-calendar/README.md

 This library supports the follwoing methods for calculating the Hijri Date from a Gregorian Date:

 * The existing mathematical method used on the aladhan.com API. *This is the only method that accepts an adjustment parameter.*
 * The **Umm Al Qura** astronomical calculation method.
-This method only works (as of this writing, as the data gets enhanced more years may be supported) from 1356 AH to 2077 AH).
+This method only works (as of this writing, as the data gets enhanced more years may be supported) from 1356 AH to 2077 AH.
 * The **High Judiciary Council of Saudi Arabia** calulcation method.
 This method is based on the Umm al-Qura calendar, but the dates for the months of Muḥarram, Ramaḍān, Shawwāl and Dhu ʾl-Ḥijja are adjusted after reported sightings of the lunar crescent announced by the Majlis al-Qadāʾ al-Aʿlā (High Judiciary Council of Saudi Arabia).
 Please also see https://webspace.science.uu.nl/~gent0113/islam/ummalqura_adjust.htm for more details.
 * The **Diyanet astronomical** calculation method.
-This method only works (as of this writing, as the data gets enhanced more years may be supported) from 1318 AH to 1449 AH).
+This method only works (as of this writing, as the data gets enhanced more years may be supported) from 1318 AH to 1449 AH.

 ### Method Credits
 Both the Umm Al Qura and Diyanet calendars are based on the work Robert Harry van Gent at https://webspace.science.uu.nl/~gent0113/islam/ and Tariq Alomaireeni at https://github.com/talomaireeni/Umm-Al-Qura-Calendar/tree/master?tab=readme-ov-file.